 At the helm, managers Clare Rosier and Kathinka Horn, plus 10 staff, are incredibly passionate about sourcing the best brands.
 Their philosophy is to buy ‘as good as we can, as close as we can’, hence there’s local names including BrewBoard craft beer, Kandula Tea and Gourmet Brownie, alongside quality national brands.

-The Burwash sausage roll, made with farm pork, is a best-seller as is the triple-cream Delice de Bourgogne, one of 70 cheeses available.
+From March 2020, Burwash Larder have been working closely with greengrocery experts Les Ward to source the freshest fruit and veg and have recently doubled their vegetable offering with a brand-new chilled display.
+The Burwash sausage roll, made with farm pork, is a best-seller, as is the triple cream Delice de Bourgogne, one of 70 cheeses available.

 Cakes are supplied by six local bakers including Hannah Bakes (try her heavenly frangipani shortbread), and Norfolk Street Bakery (those naughty custard tarts!).

 The Larder also houses family butcher Leech & Sons, who supply the deli with pork pies and scotch eggs, plus sell local meats including Burwash beef.